mindbat/track2-functional/Functional.md

 user=> (is-palindrome? "ann")
 false
 ```
-Here the function `is-palindrome?` uses functions = and 'clojure.string/reverse` as its elements.
+Here the function `is-palindrome?` uses functions = and `clojure.string/reverse` as its elements.
 It does not directly iterate over the string in a loop.

-This is a simple example.
 More interesting examples involve working with functions at all levels of the language.
-Functions a what's called first class citizens in functional languages, so you can pass them as parameters to other functions, or even construct them "on the fly" and pass them to other functions.
+Functions are what's called *first class citizens* in functional languages, so you can pass them as parameters to other functions, or even construct them "on the fly" like you would calculate numbers.

 Below is a simple, somewhat artificial example of passing a function to a function: suppose we have a vector of at least two elements, and we want to check that both elements satisfy a given condition, but we don't know ahead of time what the condition is.
-Here is the function:
+Here is the function and some examples of its usage:
 ```clojure
 user=> (defn check-condition [v f] (and (f (first v)) (f (second v))))
 #'user/check-condition